xlak/chaos/README.md

 To use it, go to [xlak.github.io/chaos](https://xlak.github.io/chaos)

-## Point-Blank Entrypoint
-This entrypoint is an implementation of [the Point-Blank exploit discovered by bypassi](https://blog.bypassi.com/_/point-blank/).
-It will work on managed Chromebooks and on non-Chrome OS devices.

-## Inspect Entrypoint
-This entrypoint was discovered by me.
-It will ONLY work on Chrome OS devices that are logged into a managed account.
+This will ONLY work on Chrome OS devices that are logged into a managed account.
 It is also more complicated and tedious than the other entrypoint, and you should only use it if the other entrypoint doesn't work.

 # Not working?